vanseverk/reactor-nats-streaming/README.md

 * Requires NATS Streaming server instance

 TODO's and challenges:
+* Option for Durable subscription
+* More manualAck receive options
+* Expand on Sender functionality
 * StreamingConnection
   * Set up a default connection automatically?
   * How to handle closing the connection?